Frequently Asked Questions

 How does Loss of Use coverage work?

-If my horse has been treated for colic, can it be insured?
+My horse has been treated for colic, can it be insured?

 Is my horse covered during transport?